ruuda/pris/docs/reference/image.md

     image(fname: str) -> frame

-Load a <span class="smcp">PNG</span> or <span class="smcp">SVG</span> graphic from the file with path `fname`.
+Load a <abbr>PNG</abbr> or <abbr>SVG</abbr> graphic from the file with path `fname`.
 Currently the path is relative to the working directory, but it should be made relative to the source file.

 The origin of the returned frame is in the top-left corner.